openearth/sealevel/notebooks/analysis/gtsm/README.md

 ```
 This assumes an all water, elastic earth, and no self attraction.

-In this simulation all tidal forcings (~400) were active in this
+In this simulation, all tidal forcings (~400) are active.
+Thus the
-simulation.
-Thus the estimates also contain indirect non-linear
+estimates also contain indirect non-linear effects, such as the nodal
-effects, such as the nodal modulation on the amplitude of M2
+modulation on the amplitude of M2 interacting with itself.
+This allows
-interacting with itself.
-This allows the computation to deviate from
+the computation to deviate from the equilibrium tide.
+The tidal
-the equilibrium tide.
-The tidal potential, corrections for solid earth
+potential, corrections for solid earth tide (through Love numbers), and
-tide (through Love numbers) and self attraction and loading aare
+self attraction and loading are included.
-included.

 Using this dataset we fit, using an ordinary least squares approach,
 the nodal tidal amplitude, and phase.
 Details of this analysis can be